Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable2.md

 1. Make sure you have acquired all of the hardware for your team.

-2. Assemble the Audio Car Kit, and get familar with your hardware.
+2. **P**: Assemble the Audio Car Kit, and get familar with your hardware.

-3. Go though the Raspberry Pi setup, and acquaint yourself with working on the Pi/Github/etc.
+3. **P**: Go though the Raspberry Pi setup, and acquaint yourself with working on the Pi/Github/etc.

-4. Practice Commiting Changes, make sure they are showing up on your repository
+4. **P**:  Practice Commiting Changes, make sure they are showing up on your repository

 5. Update your User Manual and Technical Documentation with your findings.